lix-project/lix/doc/manual/src/contributing/hacking.md

 Settings are not collected in a single place in the source tree, so an appropriate place needs to be found for the setting to live.
 Look for related setting definition files under second-level subdirectories of `src` whose name includes `settings`.
 Then add the new file there, and don't forget to register it in the appropriate `meson.build` file.

+### Builtin functions

+The following metadata properties are supported for builtin functions:
+* `name` (required): the language-facing name (as a member of the `builtins` attribute set) of the function.
+* `implementation` (optional): a C++ expression specifying the implementation of the builtin.
+  It must be a function of signature `void(EvalState &, PosIdx, Value * *, Value &)`.
+  If not specified, defaults to `prim_${name}`.
+* `renameInGlobalScope` (optional): whether the definiton should be "hidden" in the global scope by prefixing its name with two underscores.
+  If not specified, defaults to `true`.
+* `args` (required): list containing the names of the arguments, as shown in the documentation.
+  All arguments must be listed here since the function arity is derived as the length of this list.
+* `experimental_feature` (optional): the user-facing name of the experimental feature which needs to be enabled for the bultin function to be available.
+  If not specified, no experimental feature is required.

+New builtin function definition files must be added to `src/libexpr/builtins` and registered in the `builtin_definitions` list in `src/libexpr/meson.build`.

+### Builtin constants
+The following metadata properties are supported for builtin constants:
+* `name` (required): the language-facing name (as a member of the `builtins` attribute set) of the constant.
+* `type` (required): the Nix language type of the constant; the C++ type is automatically derived.
+* `constructorArgs` (optional): list of strings containing C++ expressions passed as arguments to the appropriate `Value` constructor.
+  If the value computation is more complex, `implementation` can be used instead.
+* `implementation` (required if `constructorArgs` is not specified): string containing a C++ expressing computing the value of the constant.
+* `impure` (optional): whether the constant is considered impure.
+  Impure constants are not available when pure evaluation mode is activated.
+  Defaults to `false` when not specified.

+New builtin constant definition files must be added to `src/libexpr/builtin-constants` and registered in the `builtin_constant_definitions` list in `src/libexpr/meson.build`.